Teradata/product-help/vikki-test/Use Cases/Sales Offload/README.md

 AND sales_month = '9';
 ```

-This is great when you know the date, at least to the month.
+This is great for use cases when you know the date, at least to the month.
 Suppose you need to see what a customer bought many years ago or you want to report on historical store sales.
-The business analyst can easily query this with no IT intervention and no going to backups or other hard-to-reach data silos.
+You can easily query this with no IT intervention and no going to backups or other hard-to-reach data silos.
 Take a look at what store 6 did for sales back in August 2012:

 ```sql
 SELECT store_id, SUM(sales_quantity)